tado-mi/puzzle-solver/README.md

 ## the idea:

-'translate' the puzzle such that it contains of the forms supported, which are:
+'translate' the puzzle such that it is a Statement of a supported form:

 * Character is a (knight / knave)
 * Character says Statement